Rent safe and private dog parks hosted by locals

 Educate yourself on local spiders

-Learn about the types of spiders in your area and their habitats.
-This knowledge can help you identify potential risks and take appropriate precautions.
+Learn about the types of spiders in your area and their preferred habitats.
+This knowledge can help you identify potential risks and take appropriate precautions!

 Supervise your dog

 Keep an eye on your dog while they are exploring new environments, especially in unfamiliar outdoor settings.
-This can help you intervene if your dog encounters a spider.
+This way you can intervene if your dog encounters a spider.

 Spider proof your home